Skip to content

 For federal contracting, 8(a) certification applies -- Native Americans (including American Indians, Alaska Natives, and Native Hawaiians) are a designated socially disadvantaged group.
 Alaska Native Corporations (ANCs) have additional contracting privileges under the 8(a) program, including no dollar limits on sole-source contracts -- a major advantage that other 8(a) participants do not have.

-The USDA's Rural Business Development Grant and other rural-focused programs are worth exploring if your business serves a rural Native community.
-NMTC financing through CDEs that specialize in tribal communities (a subset of CDEs focus specifically on Native geographies) can also be a meaningful capital access tool for community-serving businesses.
+Beyond BIA, mission lenders like the NDN Fund ($10K-$10M+ for Indigenous business and enterprise) and NMTC financing through CDEs that specialize in tribal communities (a subset of CDEs focus specifically on Native geographies) can be meaningful capital-access tools for community-serving businesses.

 If You're an Immigrant-Founded Business